line/webpack.kr/src/content/plugins/split-chunks-plugin.md

 related:
   - title: webpack's automatic deduplication algorithm example
     url: https://github.com/webpack/webpack/blob/master/examples/many-pages/README.md
-  - title: 'webpack 4: Code Splitting, chunk graph and the splitChunks optimization'
+  - title: "webpack 4: Code Splitting, chunk graph and the splitChunks optimization"
     url: https://medium.com/webpack/webpack-4-code-splitting-chunk-graph-and-the-splitchunks-optimization-be739a861366
 ---

 Originally, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.
 The `CommonsChunkPlugin` was used to avoid duplicated dependencies across them, but further optimizations were not possible.

 Since webpack v4, the `CommonsChunkPlugin` was removed in favor of `optimization.splitChunks`.

 ## Defaults